 An obligee is the state agency involved – the party to which you are obliged.
 This is the party that can file a claim on your bond should a complaint be proven true and in violation of the bond agreement.

 The guarantor is the surety.
 This is the company from which you are purchasing your bond.
 They guarantee payment to the obligee should a claim be placed on your bond and proven to be true.

 Do I Need a Public Adjuster Bond?

-If you engage in these activities, you are acting as a public adjuster.
+If you engage in these activities, you are acting as an adjuster.
 Depending on the state in which you live and work, you may need a public adjuster bond, or you may need to obtain a claims adjuster license of a different type.